alexanderjarl91/Brugg-API/README.md

 https://brugg-api.herokuapp.com/

-> :warning: **This API is not development anymore**: The new Brugg API is in development and can be accessed at https://github.com/alexanderjarl91/strapi-brugg/
+> :warning: **This is an outdated version of the API**: A new Brugg API is in development and can be seen at https://github.com/alexanderjarl91/strapi-brugg/

 ## Authentication